-Contrary to many quantum engine proposals, our engine does not rely on internal correlations to improve its performances~\cite{latune_quantum_2019, herrera_correlation-boosted_2023, watson_quantum_2025, altintas_quantum_2014,xiao_quantum_2023,hewgill_quantum_2018}.
+Contrary to many quantum engine proposals, our engine does not rely on internal correlations to improve its performance~\cite{latune_quantum_2019, herrera_correlation-boosted_2023, watson_quantum_2025, altintas_quantum_2014,xiao_quantum_2023,hewgill_quantum_2018}.
 Correlating the two cavities is merely a by-product of scaling the engine to accommodate more pistons.
 Indeed, we showed that it is still possible to work with correlated and non-thermal systems.
-Although this may hinder the output of the engine (because less heat is pumped in the engines), the effects on mechanical work may not be as bad as the predictions given by the quantum definition, Eq.~\eqref{def:alicki-definitions}. \\
+Although this may hinder the output of the engine (because less heat is pumped in the engine), the effects on mechanical work may not be as bad as what predicted by the quantum definition, Eq.~\eqref{def:alicki-definitions}. \\

 \paragraph{Conclusions---}In this paper, we have proposed a quantum Otto engine composed of two optical cavities operating in parallel, each capable of performing mechanical work on a movable mirror via radiation pressure.
 The cavities are fuelled by phaseonium atoms, which drive them to an apparent temperature determined by the atomic coherence phase, enabling quantum reservoirs to be engineered to stretch the efficiency limits and improve performances.
 We have also addressed the problem of \emph{scalability} by adding a second cavity in cascade with the first; this concept can be naturally extended to an array of cavities, all fuelled by the same atomic beam and operating in parallel.